pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 Click the **Copy** button to copy the command and run it in your AWS CLI.
 The `<your_vpc_endpoint_id>` placeholder is automatically replaced with the value you have provided in Step 5.

 Alternatively, you can enable private DNS in your AWS Management Console.
-If you do not know how to get these IDs, click **Show Instruction** and you will see a snapshots of the AWS Management Console that illustrates how to enable private DNS.
+If you do not know how to do it, click **Show Instruction** and you will see a snapshots of the AWS Management Console that illustrates how to enable private DNS.

 Then click **Create** to finalize the creation of the private endpoint.